As an Amazon Associate we may earn from qualifying purchases.

 Buying a mirror every few months can become expensive.

 With this being said, there are a variety of mirrors on the market to choose from.

 We recommend searching for a second-hand mirror whenever possible.
 Second-hand options are often cheaper and they are better for our environment.

 New mirrors can range in price.
 The simplest mirrors, ones that you would find at big box stores will be low priced and accessible to most families.

-More expensive ones, specifically designed for Montessori use, may come with a pull-up bar to help the child stand up.
+More expensive ones, specifically designed for Montessori use, may come with a pull up bar to help your child stand up.

 Although Montessori specific setups may cost more, they may ensure that you do not need to make additions or replacements as your child grows and develops.

 Here is a photo of a traditional Montessori mirror with a pull up bar.